Environmental Compliance & Hazardous Materials

 How much does asbestos testing and abatement cost for a residential project in Los Angeles?

 Survey costs vary depending on the size and scope of the project.
-A limited survey for a smaller renovation may cost several hundred dollars, while a comprehensive survey on a large home can cost several thousand dollars or more.
-If asbestos-containing materials are found and require abatement before demolition, removal costs typically range from $15,000-$75,000 or more depending on the quantity and type of materials present.
+A limited survey for a smaller renovation may cost several hundred dollars, while a comprehensive survey on a large home requiring extensive sampling can cost several thousand dollars or more.
+If asbestos-containing materials are found and require abatement before demolition, removal costs typically range from $15,000 to $75,000 or more depending on the quantity and type of materials present.

 What is the EPA RRP Rule and does it apply to my LA home renovation?